Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Methodology: Fine-Grained Guidance

-In the previous section \ref{subsec:challenges}, we identified the unique challenges in symbolic music generation arising from the distinctive characteristics and specific requirements of symbolic music data.
-Together with the scarcity of available high-quality data for training, this underscores the need for fine-grained external control and regularization in generating symbolic music.
-In this section, we present our methodology of applying fine-grained regularization guidance to improve the quality and stability of the generated symbolic music.

-An important characteristic of piano-roll data, crucial for designing fine-grained control, is that each position corresponds to a fixed time-pitch pair, providing a clear interpretation even before the full sample is generated.
-This characteristic contrasts with other data types, such as image data, where the meanings of pixel values remain unclear until the image is fully generated, and individual pixels can only be interpreted together with surrounding pixels in a convoluted manner.
-Therefore, we accordingly design fine-grained conditioning and sampling correction/regularization, altogether referred to as \textit{Fine-grained Textural Guidance} (FTG) that leverage this characteristic of the piano roll data.
-We use ``texture" to refer to harmony and rhythm together.

-\subsection{Fine-grained conditioning in training}
+While generative models have achieved significant success in text, image, and audio generation, the effective modeling and generation of symbolic music remains a relatively unexplored area.
+One challenge of symbolic music generation involves the high-precision requirement in harmony.
+Unlike image generation, where a slightly misplaced pixel may not significantly affect the overall image quality, an “inaccurately” generated musical note can drastically disrupt the harmony, affecting the quality of a piece.

+In this section, we present a control methodology that can precisely achieve the desired harmony.
+Specifically, we design a fine-grained conditioning and sampling control, altogether referred to as \textit{Fine-Grained Guidance} (FGG) that leverage the characteristic of the piano roll data.

+\subsection{Fine-Grained Conditioning in Training}

+We first introduce fine-grained conditioning in training, which serves as the foundation of the more important sampling control in the next subsection \ref{subsec:fine-grained sampling}.

-We train a conditional diffusion model with fine-grained harmonic ( $\gC$, required) and rhythmic ($\gR$, optional) conditions, which are provided to the diffusion models in the form of a piano roll $\mMc$.
-We provide illustration of $\mMc(\idC,\idR)$ and $\mMc(\idC)$ via examples in Figure~\ref{fig:illustrative example of M cond}.
+We train a conditional diffusion model with fine-grained harmonic ($\gC$, required) and rhythmic ($\gR$, optional) conditions, which are provided to the diffusion models in the form of a piano roll $\mMc$.
+We provide illustration of $\mMc(\idC,\idR)$ and $\mMc(\idC)$ via examples in Figure~\ref{fig:McondCR} and Figure~\ref{fig:McondC}, respectively.
 The mathematical descriptions are provided in Appendix \ref{appendix:additional}.

-While conditional generation enhances output stability, it comes at the cost of reduced sample variation, particularly when rhythmic conditions are applied.
-Therefore, to enable the model to generate under varying levels of conditioning, including unconditional generation, we implement the idea of classifier-free guidance, and randomly apply conditions with or without rhythmic pattern in the process of training.
-Namely, the training loss is modified from \eqref{eq:loss function} and given as